 Monitoring and Maintenance of Preserves

-The Land Trust currently owns 14 separate Preserves encompassing 18 land parcels of protected land in Chester, totaling 94 acres.
+The Chester Land Trust currently owns 14 preserves encompassing 18 land parcels of protected land in Chester, totaling 94 acres.
 In addition, we protect and monitor 3 Conservation Easements, totaling 18 acres.
 Many of the preserves are left in their natural state for a multitude of benefits for wildlife, water, and the land.
-Please visit the website for a complete listing of all the land trust preserves (chesterlandtrust.org).
-Several of the preserves have been improved for public enjoyment, notably the George Carini Preserve and the Constance Baker Motley Preserve.
-Each preserve has responsible stewards checking and inspecting the property yearly for many reasons, including public safety, invasive species, and encroachment issues.
+Please visit the website for a complete listing of all the land trust preserves (Chesterlandtrust.org).
+Several of the preserves have been improved for public enjoyment, notably the George Carini Preserve, the Scudder Preserve, and the Constance Baker Motley Preserve.
+Each preserve has responsible stewards, checking and inspecting the property yearly for many reasons, including public safety, invasive species and encroachment issues.

 Chester Land Trust Annual Report